DustinWatts/esp32-touchdown/README.md

 # TFT screen and touch controller

 ESP32 TouchDown uses an 480x320 screen with an ILI9488 ([datasheet](https://github.com/DustinWatts/esp32-touchdown/blob/main/Hardware/Datasheets/ILITEK_ILI9488.pdf)) driver.
-There are numerous drivers out there, but I found TFT_eSPI by Bodmer the most versitile. [https://github.com/Bodmer/TFT_eSPI](https://github.com/Bodmer/TFT_eSPI).
+There are numerous drivers out there, but I found TFT_eSPI by Bodmer the most versatile. [https://github.com/Bodmer/TFT_eSPI](https://github.com/Bodmer/TFT_eSPI).

 Pins used by the TFT screen are: